davevancauwenberghe/ghentianserver/README.md

-# ghentianserver
-Ghentian Server for Minecraft Java &amp; Bedrock

-# Welcome on Ghentian Server
+# Welcome on the Ghentian Server repo

 ## A creative server for Java & Bedrock